sonic-net/SONiC/doc/secure_upgrade/secure_upgrade.md

 Note - The script has the ability to support the use of a public key that was provided by the user and not only from BIOS.

-- Good flow:
+- Good flows:

-  -  verify image
+  -  verify image - check basic flow of signing and verification
-- Bad flow:
+- Bad flows:

-	-  Image that was modified after build
+	-  Check if verification catches bad images:
-	-  Image with wrong image size in sharch
+		-Verify image that was modified after build
-	-  Image with the wrong sha1 in sharch
+		-Verify image with wrong image size in sharch -Verify image with the wrong sha1 in sharch
-	-  Image with modified signature
+		-Verify image with modified signature
-	-  Image signed with one key and verified with a different key
+		-Verify image signed with one key and verified with a different key

 ####  1.13.2. <a name='SystemTestcases'></a>System Test cases
 - Good flow